28 October 2022

 Successful flights in Aachen for the SAFIR-Med project

-Droniq GmbH took over the role of the U-Space Service Provider (USSP) during the flight.
-The USSP coordinates drone traffic in a U-Space.
-For this purpose, the USSP provides four "mandatory services" to the traffic participants.
+Droniq GmbH was the U-Space Service Provider (USSP) during the flight.
+The USSP coordinates drone traffic in a certain region.
+For this purpose, the USSP provides four "mandatory services" to the traffic participants (“Traffic Information service”, “UAS flight authorization service”, “Geo-awareness service”, “Network identification service”).
 The services were provided within the scope of the project via the traffic management system for drones (UTM) marketed by Droniq.
-The TW-neo was connected to the Droniq system via a direct integration.
+The TW-neo was connected to the Droniq system via a direct integration over 4G.

 The city of Aachen, that is a co-responsible party for the MAHHL demonstration, was also present to monitor the operation.
 The perspective of a local authority strengthened the expertise and knowledge gained regarding the operational execution of such missions.
 This in turn helps in public communication and contributes in identifying areas where responsibility to facilitate planning and approval of future air missions lies at the municipal level and the correspondent services need to be created.